Autodesk (ADSK)

 Starting with AutoCAD in the 1980s and evolving into a comprehensive design ecosystem, Autodesk (NASDAQ:ADSK) provides software solutions for architecture, engineering, construction, manufacturing, and entertainment industries to design, simulate, and visualize projects.

-• The good news is that its software is difficult to replicate at scale and results in a best-in-class gross margin of 92%
+- The good news is that its prominent and differentiated software culminates in a best-in-class gross margin of 92.1%

-Autodesk doesn’t fulfill our quality requirements.
+Autodesk’s quality is not up to our standards.
 We’re on the lookout for more interesting opportunities.

 Why There Are Better Opportunities Than Autodesk

-3D design software company Autodesk (NASDAQ:ADSK) reported Q2 CY2025 results topping the market’s revenue expectations, with sales up 17.1% year on year to $1.76 billion.
-Guidance for next quarter’s revenue was better than expected at $1.81 billion at the midpoint, 1.9% above analysts’ estimates.
-Its non-GAAP profit of $2.62 per share was 6.9% above analysts’ consensus estimates.
+3D design software company Autodesk (NASDAQ:ADSK) beat Wall Street’s revenue expectations in Q4 CY2025, with sales up 19.4% year on year to $1.96 billion.
+Guidance for next quarter’s revenue was optimistic at $1.89 billion at the midpoint, 2.9% above analysts’ estimates.
+Its non-GAAP profit of $2.85 per share was 7.8% above analysts’ consensus estimates.

 Company Overview